iszczesniak/cpp/references/index.md

 Precisely, it is called an lvalue reference that binds to the const data of type `T`, i.e., the `const` qualifies the type of the data and not the reference.
-The reference itself is not really const, because we can't change what the reference is bound to anyway.
+The reference itself is not really const because we can't change the reference to bind to something else anyway.
 Nonetheless, it's called the const reference for short; no need to say it's an lvalue reference to const data.

 The const reference was introduced so that the data can be referenced read-only.
 For instance, a function can accept an argument by const